Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Average service frequency is 19 trips daily across all routes, meaning approximately 3 weekly trips per stop.
+Across all routes, service frequency averages 19 trips per day, equating to approximately 3 weekly trips per stop.

 Frequently Asked Questions - Transport